mdedetrich/sbt-axis/README.md

 An sbt version of the [Axis Tools Maven Plugin][1].
 Supports calling `WSDL2Java` only, to generate Java from WSDL.
+This is a fork of [mdr's plugin][3] to be able to use more rencent versions of Axis2.

 You should also consider using [scalaxb][2].